lynnfaraday/aresmush.com/tutorials/manage/backups.md

 ### The Database

 The Redis database periodically dumps your database to a file on the server.
 If you used the standard install scripts on Digital Ocean, your database file should be located in `/var/lib/redis/dump.rdb`.
-Otherwise, you probably installed redis yourself so hopefully you know where you installed it!
+If you installed redis yourself, hopefully you know where you put it!

 ### Game Files